Osamaomera/app-python/README.md

 2. **Remove Images:** Remove local Docker image from the Jenkins server.

-3. **Update Deployment Manifest and Deploy to OpenShift:** Update OpenShift deployment with the new image versions and deploy it to OpenShift cluster.
+3. **Update Deployment Manifest and Deploy to Kubernetes:** Update kubernetes deployment with the new image versions and deploy it to kubernetes cluster.

 ## Environment Variables